Cape Town, February 10th, 2020

 Anton Eberhard, Emeritus Professor and Director of the Power Future Lab at the UCT GSB, was the opening lecturer of the training and welcomed participants commenting, “2020 is a crucial year for Africa’s energy security.
 If we don’t act now we risk being left behind as the world’s transition from fossil fuels to renewable sources gains momentum.
 We therefore urgently need more African clean energy leaders who understand these shifts and are capable of providing the private and public sectors with the expertise needed to benefit from, rather than be disadvantaged by, them.”

-Enel Foundation and the Embassy of Italy in South Africa will also host a networking event celebrating the contribution of this initiative for international academic cooperation and promotion of sustainable development across Africa.
+During the week, Enel Foundation and the Embassy of Italy in South Africa hosted a networking event celebrating the contribution of this initiative for international academic cooperation and promotion of sustainable development across Africa.
 Partner universities for the training include Strathmore University from Kenya (implementing partner), University of Nairobi (hosting partner 2018) and the University of Addis Ababa from Ethiopia (hosting partner 2019).
 In addition, the program’s Italian training module involves leading Italian institutions such as Politecnico di Torino, Politecnico di Milano, Bocconi University, Florence School of Regulation and Venice International University.

 Open Africa Power 2020 was also supported by an African ERP (Enterprise Resource Planning) Software start-up who designed the on-line application platform that was used to seamlessly screen and select the OAP 2020 candidates.
 The communication product from BeeZ Social ERP will also be used to connect the OAP alumni community which will reach almost 150 leaders at the end of the third edition.
 Thanks to the use of this digital platform, Enel Foundation successfully collected and screened more than 750 applications from 41 African countries for OAP 2020 edition.